Two Steps Back

 "Who eez Voldemort?
 I 'ave 'eard his name before."

-"Voldemort," Fred started, "was a biggot, for lack of a better word.
+"Voldemort," Fred said. "was a bigot, for lack of a better word.
 He started a war based on his own stupid beliefs.
-His cronies, the Deatheaters killed me and so many other people."
+His cronies―the Deatheaters―killed me and so many other people."

 "If you don't mind me asking, how did you die?"

-Just as the words escaped his lips, the front door to shop opened up.
-Everyone's attention went to the door.
+Just as the words escaped his lips, the front door to the shop opened up.
+Everyone dropped what they were holding and froze.

 There standing, taking in what had become of their precious shop, was George.
 Behind him was the rest of the Weasley's.